d-becking/efficientCNNs/README.md

 The aim of this project was to design a general framework which generates efficient convolutional neural networks (CNNs) that solve given image classification tasks to a specified quality level.
 We propose a two-step
-paradigm: 1) utilizing model compound scaling to extend a baseline model until the specified accuracy is reached; 2) applying Entropy-Constrained Trained Ternarization (EC2T) to compress the upscaled model by simultaneously quantizing the network parameters to 2 bit (ternarization) and introducing a high level of sparsity due to an entropy constraint.
+paradigm: 1) utilizing model compound scaling to extend a baseline model until the specified accuracy is reached; 2) applying **Entropy-Constrained Trained Ternarization (EC2T)** to compress the upscaled model by simultaneously quantizing the network parameters to 2 bit (ternarization) and introducing a high level of sparsity due to an entropy constraint.

-Following this approach, we rendered efficient models that solve the  CIFAR-100 and  ImageNet classification tasks to specified classification accuracies of $80\%$ and $75\%$.
+Following this approach, we rendered efficient models that solve the  CIFAR-100 and  ImageNet classification tasks to specified classification accuracies of 80\% and 75\%.
 We submitted these results to the MicroNet challenge held at NeurIPS conference in December 2019, and ranked among the top 5 and top 10 entries, respectively.
 In order to score our
 networks for the challenge, we developed an extensive scoring script which calculates the effective number of parameters and mathematical operations.
 The script was verified by the challenge's hosts.